storj/design-docs/20260318-unified-billing.md

 has an account in more than one production satellite because they currently have a different Stripe customer ID per satellite.

-Our migration tool will have to consider how to attach the clients to the new subscriptions that we will create if Stripe migration tool cannot do it and we may add other logic if we find that some of the Stripe's migration considerations don't fulfill our needs.

 The decision in how we approach the migration (e.g. Single or multiple phases) and the impact (e.g.
-Downtime or not), etc., is left to the team meeting that will be conducted to plan, design, and implement the migration.
+Downtime or not), etc., is left to the meeting that a selected team will conduct to plan the implementation and execution.

 ## Disclaimers